 So, in the center, there is a quartz crystal, and these two plates are the metalized electrodes that provide the electrical contact.

-- What is the working principle of piezoelectric transducer: The piezoelectric transducer works with the principle of piezoelectric.
+The piezoelectric transducer works with the principle of piezoelectric.
 The face of the piezoelectric material is coated with a thin layer of conducting material such as ordinary quartz, silver.
 When the stress moves the ions into the material, it moves towards the surface of the conductor, moving away from the other.

-- What is the utility of piezoelectric crystals: Piezoelectric ignitors are commonly used for butane lighters, gas grills, gas stoves, blowtorches, and instant potato cannons.
+Piezoelectric ignitors are commonly used for butane lighters, gas grills, gas stoves, blowtorches, and instant potato cannons.
 Power generation – Some applications require energy harvesting from pressure changes, vibrations, or mechanical impulses.

-- What is true about piezoelectric crystal: What is a piezoelectric crystal?
+What is a piezoelectric crystal?
 The piezoelectric crystal is one of the small-scale energy resources.
 When these crystals deform automatically they produce a small voltage known as piezoelectricity.
 Such renewable energy may not be suitable for industrial conditions.

-- What is the operating: mechanism of the piezoelectric pressure sensor: Piezoelectricity is the charge produced in some materials when mechanical stress is applied.
+Mechanism of the piezoelectric pressure sensor: Piezoelectricity is the charge produced in some materials when mechanical stress is applied.
 Piezoelectric pressure sensors exploit this effect by measuring the voltage in the piezoelectric element generated by the applied pressure.
 They are very strong and are used in a wide range of industrial applications.

-- Is piezoelectric AC or DC: A vibrating piezoelectric device generates an AC voltage, while electrochemical batteries require a DC voltage, so the first step required in an energy harvesting circuit is an AC-DC rectifier connected to the output of the piezoelectric device.
+A vibrating piezoelectric device generates an AC voltage, while electrochemical batteries require a DC voltage, so the first step required in an energy harvesting circuit is an AC-DC rectifier connected to the output of the piezoelectric device.

 The equivalent circuit of crystal